Parliamentary style debate: High school level

 Oregon State Tournament (OSAA) added parliamentary debate (known in Oregon as Public debate) in 2001, California State Tournament (CHSSA) followed suit in 2003, and Pennsylvania State Tournament (PHSSL) in 2010.
 Yale, ASU, Whitman, as well as a number of invitational tournaments in Oregon and California, the largest of them held at Stanford, James Logan HS, SCU, UOP, Willamette, University of Oregon, Pepperdine and Claremont HS also offer parli.

 The Kansas City, Missouri area has conducted monthly high school tournaments since 2002.
 The Kansas City Greater Metropolitan Parliamentary Debate League offers two-round contests during the week with a championship tournament at the end of the school year.

 High school parli is taught at several summer debate camps, including Stanford National Forensics Institute, ODI, CCPDI, and the POI Debate Institute at UC Berkeley.

 On the home school level, the home school debate league, Stoa, also promotes parliamentary debate in a number of its tournaments nationwide.
-Stoa also offers parliamentary debate at nationals (NITOC).
+Stoa also offers parliamentary debate at nationals.
 The other home school debate league, NCFCA, does not offer parliamentary debate at any of its tournaments or is it hosted at nationals.